Corvo Birdwatching – Confirmed dates for 2020

-On this birdwatching holiday, we will look for the endemic Azores Bullfinch, several near-endemic Macaronesian specialities and a wealth of American vagrants, from shorebirds and wildfowl to wood-warblers and vireos.
+For next year’s trip we’ll be looking for the endemic Azores Bullfinch, several near-endemic Macaronesian specialities and a wealth of American vagrants, from shorebirds and wildfowl to wood-warblers and vireos.

-Our group will spend two nights on São Miguel at the beginning with some birding near the capital and then a day visiting the Serra da Tronqueira in the mountainous east of the island, home to the endemic Azores Bullfinch.
+Before heading to Corvo we’ll spend two nights on São Miguel at the beginning with some birding near the capital and then a day visiting the Serra da Tronqueira in the mountainous east of the island, home to the endemic Azores Bullfinch.

 This endangered species can be difficult to locate, but we have a good chance of finding it if the weather holds.
 Atlantic Canary and the local subspecies of Common Buzzard, Blackcap, Chaffinch and Goldcrest should all also be seen.